clicknium/clicknium-docs/doc/developtools/vscode/locatormanagement.md

 ## Recapture
 1. Click the `Recapture` button to open the recorder and capture the locator again.
 2. Capture the corresponding target UI element.
-3. When recording succeeds, return to vscode and save the newly recorded element by pressing `Ctrl+S`.
+3. When recording succeeds, return to vscode and save the newly recorded element by pressing Ctrl+S.

 ## Validate